ishaank17/VSD_Week2/README.md

 - **\core.OUT[9:0]:** This is the 10-bit `output [9:0] OUT` port of the core.
 This port comes from the RVMYTH register #17.
 - **OUT:** This is a `real` datatype wire which can simulate analog values.
 It is the `output wire real OUT` signal of the `DAC` module.
 This signal comes from the DAC.

+### As the Pre and post Synthesis outputs are same the SoC, the Synthesis is successful and the netlist correctly implements the logic.

 ## Yosys Final Report:

 #### [Link to the Log File](.//VSDBabySoC/output/synth/synth.log)